 starts Friday, January 5, & is 8 weeks (skipping February vacation week)

 starts Friday, March 22, & is 10 weeks (skipping April vacation week)

 Heron is our signature program, taking place since 1999!
 In 2020, all Homeschool Programs moved to Conway, MA!

 Hundreds of homeschoolers have taken the challenge of the Heron, and have developed their nature awareness and wilderness living skills; many have become Swift Eagles (which is held at the same time/same place as Heron and is for teens and preteens)!

 Curriculum covered is seasonal according to the natural laws and cycles of nature.
 For the development of wilderness living skills, it is necessary that we follow the rhythms of the Earth by harvesting materials and creating our earthen wares in the proper season.

-WHO: Ages 7 and up
+WHO: Ages 6-10

-WHEN: Fridays, 9:30 a.m. to 2:00 p.m.; Fall (10-week), Winter (8-week) & Spring (10-week) sessions
+WHEN: Fridays, 9:00 a.m. - 3:00 p.m.; Fall (10-week), Winter (8-week) & Spring (10-week) sessions

 Parents of Heron participants say...